Here are the best of my (Roger's) former products. Click the images for larger views.

 Released in 1988, the Akai ASQ10 Digital Sequencer was essentially the sequencer section of the MPC60, without the sound generator or drum pads.

 Released in December of 2001, the AdrenaLinn Guitar Effects Processor introduced the concept of rhythmic modulation, filter and sequencing effects that play in perfect synch to an internal drum machine or to MIDI clock, all in a low-cost stomp box.
-AdrenaLinn combined a variety of modulation effects that played in synch to the internal drum machine.
+AdrenaLinn combined a variety of modulation effects that played in sync to the internal drum machine.
 Winning numerous awards worldwide, AdrenaLinn also included beat-synched delay and guitar amp modeling.

 Released in August of 2003, AdrenaLinn II improved upon the original AdrenaLinn model with more and improved guitar amp models, more delay time, more effects, and a simpler user interface.